kopiro/esp8266-deerma-humidifier/README.md

 }
 ```

+### Control

-and of course you can control the device via the `/control` topic which expects the same JSON structure as the state provides.<br/>
+You can control the device via the `/command` topic which expects the same JSON structure as the state provides.

 That also means that you can run multiple commands at once.

 For example if you wanted to turn LED off but Sound on, you'd publish

 ```json
 {